 Since the cornea has many pain fibers, most superficial or deep corneal lesions cause pain and photophobia.
 The pain of epithelial disease is worsened by movement of the lids (particularly the upper lid) over the cornea and usually persists until healing occurs.
 Since the cornea serves as the “window” of the eye and refracts light rays, corneal lesions usually blur vision, especially if centrally located.

 Photophobia in corneal disease is the result of painful contraction of an inflamed iris.
 Dilation of iris vessels is a reflex phenomenon caused by irritation of the corneal nerve endings.
-Photophobia, severe in most corneal disease, is ...
+Photophobia, severe in most corneal ...